alecrliu/UnReliant-Energy/README.md

 # UnReliant-Energy
-A windmill generator with indicator lights.
+Slides of a windmill generator and its circuit with indicator lights.